Is self-care the new healthcare?

-In today’s complicated and ever-changing view of health care, one thing is clear: We need to understand how self-care (self-management) helps us achieve better health.
+In today’s complicated and ever-changing view of healthcare, one thing is clear: we need to understand how self-care (self-management) helps us achieve better health.
 The research-based Chronic Disease Self-Management Program lists “working with providers” as one of the tools in the self-management toolbox.
-Patients benefit from a collaborative healthcare and self-care approach to quality care.
+Patients benefit from a collaborative healthcare and self-care approach to achieve quality care.

 Tips towards better self-care

-- Ironically, one of the best steps in self-care is to include a team approach.
-Widen your care circle of healthcare providers to include social workers, physical therapists, dentists, home care nurses, dietitians, physical therapists and physician assistants are just a few of the health care professionals that can help you with your self-management.
+- One of the best steps in self-care is to include a team approach.
+Widen your care circle of healthcare providers to include social workers, physical therapists, dentists, home care nurses, dietitians, and physician assistants when appropriate.
+These professionals can help you with your self-management.

 - Find support and do not go it alone.
-Find support.
 Self-care is not a singular approach; it is about boosting your care circle.
-For those living with chronic conditions teaming up with your provider and all the support services they offer is one of the best ways to keep your condition managed.
+For those living with chronic conditions, teaming up with your provider and all the support services they offer is one of the best ways to keep your condition managed.
 Family and friends can also play an important role in your self-care.

 - Self-care includes smart communication.
-Stay compliant with your health care team’s directives.
-Report back.
-It is alright to tell them something did or did not work for you.
+Stay compliant with your healthcare team’s directives.
+Report back any concerns, new symptoms, and if something did or did not work for you.

-- Keep and maintain your health care appointments.
-Use your primary physician’s office instead of emergency rooms visits when possible.
+- Keep and maintain your healthcare appointments.
+Use your primary physician’s office instead of emergency room visits when possible.

 - Self-care includes lifestyle adaptions like physical and mental practices.
 Daily physical activity, good nutrition and mindfulness support better health.

 - You cannot be your own best health expert if you do not know your numbers.
-Get annual exams to find out your Body Mass Index, cholesterol, lipids and other common panel screenings.
+Get annual exams to find out your A1c, Body Mass Index (BMI), cholesterol, lipids, and other common panel screenings.
 Don’t be afraid to ask questions.